-Make sure all prerequisite packages are installed previous to installation start.
-A complete list of rpm packages required is available in the Verifying Prerequistes chapter in the InfoPrint Manager for Linux: Planning Guide, G550-20262.
+Make sure that all prerequisite packages are installed previous to installation start.
+A complete list of rpm packages required is available in the Verifying Prerequisites chapter in the RICOH InfoPrint Manager for Linux: Planning Guide, G550-20262.

-If your target operating system is SUSE Enterprise Server and you plan using the root user to run InfoPrint Manager, the Locale Settings for User root must be set to Yes before installing for InfoPrint Manager.
+If your target operating system is SUSE Enterprise Server and you plan to use the root user to run InfoPrint Manager, the Locale Settings for User root must be set to Yes before installing for InfoPrint Manager.

 - Open a terminal window.

 If you are using the GNOME, you can open a terminal window by clicking the terminal icon contained in the task bar (the task bar appears at the bottom of the screen).
 By default, the terminal icon is contained in a popup menu above the text editor icon that appears on the task bar.